bresheske/architecture-checklist/architectural-checklist.md

 ## Engineering Workflow
 - [ ] New engineering workstations are deployed easiely and quickly.
 - [ ] An engineer may develop independently, in an isolated environment.
-- [ ] Engineering experiences a quick, responsive feedback loop.
+- [ ] Engineering experiences a quick, accurate, and responsive feedback loop.

 ## Testability
 - [ ] A development engineer reaches full confidence before any new code leaves their isolated environment.